What is a Special Masters Pretrial in a Connecticut Divorce?

 What Does the Court Require Before the Pretrial?

-Prior to a pretrial conference, both spouses must exchange a memorandum explaining the basics of the case.
-The parties must also exchange proposed orders that reflect what both parties seek, updated financial affidavits, and if there are children, proposed Child Support Guidelines.
+Before a pretrial conference, both spouses must exchange a memorandum explaining the basics of the case.
+The parties must also exchange proposed orders that reflect what both parties seek, updated financial affidavits, and, if there are children, proposed Child Support Guidelines.

 What Happens After a Special Masters Pretrial Conference?

-If you reach a full agreement at the pretrial, your attorneys will prepare a Separation Agreement, outlining the terms of the agreement.
+If you reach a complete agreement at the pretrial, your attorneys will prepare a Separation Agreement outlining the terms of the agreement.
 Then, they ask the court to schedule an Uncontested Divorce Hearing.
 At the hearing, the judge formally dissolves your marriage.
 In other words, you are officially divorced.
-At Freed Marcroft we have developed a library of client-only resources to help you prepare for the pretrial — both practically and emotionally.
+At Freed Marcroft, we have developed a library of client-only resources to help you prepare for the pretrial — both practically and emotionally.

 If you resolve some issues at the pretrial, that’s a win too.
 Settlement discussions can continue.
 If you do not reach a holistic settlement, your case will ultimately go to trial with narrowed issues.